Drjacky/GetYourGuide/README.md

 # GetYourGuide
-Fetch JSON from a Web-Service and insert them to local Database for offline use.
+Fetch JSON from the Web-Service and insert them to local Database for offline use.

 MVP artichecture, RxJava, Dagger 2, GreenDAO